-We signed a Banking Facility Letter dated March 23, 2007 between Bonso and KBC Bank Hong Kong Branch for a HK \$10,500,000 letter of credit, trust receipt facility, export D/P bills, export trade loan, factoring and overdraft facility and a EURO 3,300,000 bank guarantee to KBC Bank Deutschland AG, Germany to secure a trade facility to one of the subsidiaries, Korona.
+We signed a Banking Facility Letter dated March 23, 2007 between Bonso and KBC Bank N.V.'s Hong Kong Branch for an HK\$10,500,000 letter of credit, trust receipt facility, export D/P bills, export trade loan, factoring and overdraft facility and a Euro 3,300,000 bank guarantee to KBC Bank Deutschland AG, Germany to secure a trade facility to one of the subsidiaries, Korona.
+A copy of this Banking Facilities Letter was attached as Exhibit 4.1 to our Annual Report on Form 20-F filed with the Commission on November 17, 2008 and is incorporated herein by this reference.

-We signed a Banking Facility Letter, dated October 14, 2008, amending our Banking Facilities Letters dated June 4, 2008, and June 6, 2007 between Bonso and Standard Chartered Bank for a HK \$68,000,000 letter of credit, trust receipt facility, export D/P bills, export trade loan, factoring and overdraft facility.
+We signed a Banking Facility Letter, dated April 17, 2009, amending our Banking Facilities Letters dated April 6, 2009, October 14, 2008, June 4, 2008 and June 6, 2007 between Bonso and Standard Chartered Bank for an HK\$63,000,000 letter of credit, trust receipt facility, export D/P bills, export trade loan, factoring and overdraft facility.
+A copy of this Banking Facilities Letter is attached to this Annual Report on Form 20-F as Exhibit 4.1 and is incorporated herein by this reference.